zyx-0314/Github-Git-Guide/git/branching.md

 2. Apply the fix, commit changes, and push the branch.
 3. Open a pull request to merge the hotfix branch into `main`.
 4. Merge changes into `develop` to include the fix in ongoing development.

+### Experimentation

+1. Create a branch from `develop` using `experiment/<experiment-name>`.
+2. Conduct experiments or prototype new features, commit changes, and push the branch.
+3. Evaluate the results of the experiment.
+4. If the experiment is successful, merge the branch back into `develop`.
+Otherwise, discard the branch.

+### Testing

+1. Create a branch from `develop` using `test/<test-name>`.
+2. Isolate and test specific changes or bug fixes, commit changes, and push the branch.
+3. Verify the correctness of the changes or fixes.
+4. If issues are encountered during testing, create a GitHub issue to track and address them.
+5. Merge the branch back into `develop` once testing is complete.

 ---